harshsaini88/harsh_task_lfw/README.md

 # Face Recognition Using LFW Dataset

 ## Problem Statement
-Train a CNN model to recognize face using this [data](https://www.kaggle.com/datasets/atulanandjha/lfwpeople).
+Train a cnn model to recognize face using this [data](https://www.kaggle.com/datasets/atulanandjha/lfwpeople).
 Split data in different different category e.g. Category A and Category B. then select random image and alert if images relate to Category A.

 ## Project Overview